CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 ## The Impact of Unfamiliar Code
 How big an impact is that loss of familiarity?
 There are at least three ways to think about it.

-The first way to think about the impact is to focus on the 83% of new code that will be familiar.
+The first way to think about the impact is that 83% of the code written going forward will be familiar.
 83% is still a fairly high percentage, and you gained the benefit of an additional fourth developer’s worth of output.
 But on the other hand, with 1, 2, or 3 developers someone in the pair was familiar with 100% of the code written.
 A sudden drop from 100% to less than 90% is significant.
-This is a cost you take on when you add a fourth developer, to get the benefit of that fourth unit of code being written.

 The second way to think about the impact is to focus on the new cases for author/reviewer combinations: